docsforadobe/after-effects-scripting-guide/docs/layer/threedmodellayer.md

 The ThreeDModelLayer object represents a 3D Model layer within a composition.

+!!! info
     ThreeDModelLayer is a subclass of [AVLayer object](avlayer.md).
 All methods and attributes of AVLayer are available when working with ThreeDModelLayer.

 #### AE Properties